Corn Syrup vs. Lactose; Let’s get down to business.

 - It must provide at least 50% of the carbohydrates (sugars) in European formula.
 This is not the case in US formulations.

-Sensitive/Gentle Infant Formulas
+Sensitive/Gentle infant Formulas

-What happens when your baby doesn’t seem to tolerate standard formula?
+What happens when your baby doesn’t seem to tolerate standard baby formula?
 Sensitive or Gentle formulas seem to provide the solution.
 Nearly all of these ‘Tolerance’ formulas don’t use lactose (or at least not fully), relying on alternatives such as corn syrup solids, maltodextrin, sucrose to name a few.
 The point of replacing lactose with a less desirable sugar is that if a baby is lactose intolerant they will more easily digest non-lactose sugars.
 However, the true incidence of lactose intolerance in infants is extremely low.
 Remember, even in healthy infants things like spit-up, gas, crying, fussiness, constipation happen.
 If you have concerns about how your baby is tolerating formula discuss with your baby’s pediatrician.
 If all is well, consider using a formula with only lactose as a carbohydrate source to better mimic what is found in breast milk.

 The quality and quantity of sugars consumed by infants and toddlers have been found to shape their metabolic health, food preferences and the consumption of sweet, high-energy foods later in life.